- Get started

 }

-Above will instruct the ITC app to “applyTemplate“ with issue key equal to TEMPLATE-1.
+with the issue key equal to TEMPLATE-1.

 {